 In the end, good teaming is about being mindful about how you’re working together………………… and making sure to check-in frequently to close the gaps between what you say you want to do and what you’re actually doing.

-Dr. Mario Moussa, Dr. Derek Newberry and Madeline Boyer are the authors of.
+Dr. Mario Moussa, Dr. Derek Newberry and Madeline Boyer are the authors of Committed Teams: Three Steps to Inspiring Passion and Performance.
 Dr. Moussa teaches in the Executive Programs at Wharton School of Executive Education.
 Dr. Newberry and Boyer are lecturers at the Wharton School of Business and Senior Consultants at Percipient Partners.
-For more information, please visit, and www.percipientpartners.com and connect with the authors on Twitter, @Committed_Teams.
+For more information, please visit, www.moussaconsulting.com and www.percipientpartners.com and connect with the authors on Twitter, @Committed_Teams.